justunsix/garden/src/content/docs/notes/005-Computer-Snippets-git.md

 ## Like manually git cloning a repo to a separate directory and changing the working branch of that repo
 ## Easier to keep track of separate branches

-# Create a new branch whose name is the final part of the path
+# Create a new branch whose name is the final part of the command; add a new worktree with a feature branch
-git worktree add my_path_and_branch
-# Add a new worktree with a feature branch
 git worktree add ../myrepo-newfeature new-feature
 ## Example
 ## /bubbles is [master]